 Benefits: Connection and support to HIV and/or HCV medical care and support services that is culturally competent and appropriate.
 It is especially important to quickly connect these members to medical care to improve their health outcomes and reduce the number of new HIV infections in the community.

 Description: Our Mobile Engagement Team is designed to find and engage health insurance members to inform them about health plan benefits and provide a brief health assessment.

 Targeted members: “Unable-to-locate” health insurance plan members.

-Benefits: By rapidly connecting and re-engaging those who are not yet connected with their primary care provider or have fallen out of care, members will be able to begin access services and appropriate treatment on a timely basis.
+Benefits: By rapidly connecting and re-engaging those who are not yet connected with their primary care provider and coordinate their care with their health plan., members will be able to begin access services and appropriate treatment on a timely basis.

 Targeted members: Clinical staff within the Chicago community, partnering agencies and insurance plans.

-Benefits: To help health insurance plans meet their required annual hours of professional development training.
+Benefits: To facilitate clinical staff in meeting their required annual hours of professional development training.